ginomempin/how-to/README.md

 # How-To

-This is a list of links to tutorials, templates, FAQs, usage guides, tips and tricks, tools, and other helpful resources and references.
+This is a list of links to tutorials, templates, FAQs, usage guides, tips and tricks, programming tools, and other helpful resources that I regularly use as reference during development.

 Contents